moja-global/GCBM.Belize/docs/index.rst

 GCBM Belize
 ===========

 This is the official documentation of the GCBM Belize project.
+This project is based on the `Standalone Template for the GCBM <https://carbon.nfis.org/cbm>`_

+**Disclaimer : The calculations performed in this repository are not official and do not represent the Government of Belize in any way.**

 .. toctree::
    :hidden: